 Concepts of stratification and educational inequality in society.
-Specific analysis of: aborigines, women, individuals from rural areas, migrants, the handicapped.
+Specific analysis of: Aborigines, women, individuals from rural areas, migrants, the handicapped.

-58.325G Social Interaction in the School and Classroom S1 or S2 L2
+58.325G Social Interaction in the School and Classroom

 An examination of the interactionist perspective and its application to studies of the school and classroom.
-Topics include socialization effects of the school; peer relationships, student and teacher attitudes towards school life, deviance within the school and classroom; the impact of outside groups on school and classroom; the effect of architecture upon interaction.
+Topics include: socialization effects of the school; peer relationships, student and teacher athitudes towards school life; deviance within the school and classroom; the impact of outside groups on school and classroom; the effect of architecture upon interaction.